 Feebleness: feebleness indicates a character who is highly susceptible to the loss of Negative Health, for they must calculate such as if their Endurance score was -1 CS in rank.
 Characters with a higher Endurance score have much more Negative Health to lose thanks to this quirk, though admittedly they're in a better position to handle such a loss in the first place.

 Gigantism: the flip side of dwarfism, gigantism indicates a character who is not just tall, but is disproportionately so.
-Such an individual will usually range between seven and eight and a half feet tall, and must have all of his or her clothing and gear custom made.
-A character suffering from this quirk may also suffer other related ailments, such as feebleness or even weak bones.
+Such an individual will usually range between seven and eight and a half feet tall, and must have all of his or her clothing and gear custom-made.
+A character suffering from this quirk may also possess several related ailments, such as feebleness or even weak bones.

 Gravity Intolerance: the gravity intolerant are those who are particularly attuned to gravitic conditions wherever they come from, and do not adapt well to changes in it.
-These characters suffer a -2 CS penalty on all Endurance FEAT rolls required when operating under different gravity, whether in the form of higher or lower G forces, for each level taken.
+For every level of intolerance to gravitic changes these characters have, these characters suffer an additional -2 CS FEAT penalty under high or low gravity conditions, and +1 CS crushing damage inflicted by the latter.

 Low Pain Threshold: characters with a low pain threshold are much more likely to buckle under physical duress.
 They suffer a -2 CS on any FEAT roll intended to resist the effects of pain (whether from physical damage, methodical torture, or induced pain via some other mechanism), and bear a like penalty to shrug off Stun results scored against them in battle.

 Missing Parts: put bluntly, the character is missing some body part or another.
 This can be a sensory instrument, extremity, or (formerly) internal organ.
 As is the case with lameness, the specific detriment to a character with missing parts must be determined on a case-by-case basis, but the penalty is usually more severe.
 As a result, missing parts counts as two quirks (grants two points).